Ant01n3/AntApplet/README.md

     w = p^alpha * (1-d)^beta

 Where ``w`` is the weight of an edge, ``p`` is the pheromone on this edge, ``d`` is the length of this edge.
 Parameters ``alpha`` and ``beta`` allow to balance the relative importance of pheromones versus edge lengths.
-If ``beta`` is zero, the formula becomes:
+If ``beta`` is zero, the implementation uses the formula:

     w = p^alpha

 When an ant encounters an intersection it considers each edge and determine a weight for these edges.
 Then using a biased fortune wheel, it chooses the next edge according to the weights.
 Note that this is a random process, biased by the edge weights, which means that an edge with a short length and a lot of pheromones has more chances to be chosen.
 However an ant can still take the "bad" edge.
 But this characteristic (which makes the algorithm non deterministic) is also a strength: this is what makes the ants able to find new better paths if the one they use actually is no more usable.
+This is also why the algorithm as a ``minPh`` value so that edges can always have a minimum pheromone value to let ants try it.

 You can see that the ant is not only influenced by the pheromone present on the edge, it also follow a kind of greedy algorithm by preferring short edges than long ones if ``beta`` is not zero.
 This is a not a good strategy to find shortest paths alone, but coupled with pheromones it may improves things.
 You can however completely remove this behavior by setting ``beta`` at zero.